Noam-Alum/Networking_final_project/README.md

 ### TODO

+- [ ] The second complex building pages.

 > [!IMPORTANT]
 > - [ ] A page for each device with the following:
 > 	1. Image of the device